MicrosoftDocs/customer-insights/ci-docs/data/create-environment.md

 ### Step 1: Provide basic information

 1. Choose whether you want to create an environment from scratch or copy data from another environment.
-[Copying data from another environment](manage-environments.md#copy-the-environment-configuration) requires additional steps.
+[Copying data from another environment](manage-environments.md#copy-the-environment-configuration) requires extra steps.

 1. Provide the following details: